-Dress down days will be announced.
-Cadets should adhere to the following guidelines listed below:
+Scholars should adhere to the following guidelines listed below:

-1. Shorts are permitted, but they must be appropriate to the classroom environment.
-Shorts should be knee length.

-2. Brief attire (half shirts, tube top spaghetti straps - etc.) is not permitted.

-- 3. Pajamas, loungewear, slippers and "flip flops" are unacceptable. - 4.
+- 1. Shorts are permitted, but they must be appropriate to the classroom environment.
+Shorts should be knee length. - 2.
+Brief attire (half shirts, tube top spaghetti straps etc.) is not permitted. - 3.
+Pajamas, loungewear, slippers and "flip flops" are unacceptable. - 4.
 No sagging pants. - 5.
-Clothes with rips or holes are prohibited.

-6. Cadets may not wear hats, caps, visors, sunglasses, du-rags, bandanas, combs, picks or any other type of head covering in the school building.

-7. Skirts/dresses may not exceed upward more than three (3) inches above the knee.
-Sundresses with spaghetti straps or cut-out backs or sides are not acceptable.

-8. Tight leggings may not be worn.
+Clothes with rips or holes are prohibited. - 6.
+Scholars may not wear hats, caps, visors, sunglasses, du-rags, bandanas, combs, picks or any other type of head covering in the school building. - 7.
+Skirts/dresses may not exceed upward more than three (3) inches above the knee.
+Sundresses with spaghetti straps or cut-out backs or sides are not acceptable. - 8.
+Tight leggings may not be worn.

-9. Cadets' apparel may not be sexually suggestive; may not feature crude, violence or vulgar subjects; and may not depict drugs, alcohol, tobacco, gang affiliations, racial/ethnic slurs, or profanity.

-10. If doubts exist about an item covered by the school's dress code, the best advice would be not to wear it to school.
+- 9. Scholars' apparel may not be sexually suggestive; may not feature crude, violence or vulgar subjects; and may not depict drugs, alcohol, tobacco, gang affiliations, racial/ethnic slurs, or profanity. - 10.
+If doubts exist about an item covered by the school's dress code, the best advice would be not to wear it to school.